sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 </Tabs>

-### Add credentials to dlt pipeline
+### Add credentials to data_load_tool pipeline

-To provide credentials to the filesystem source, you can use [any method available](../../../general-usage/credentials/setup#available-config-providers) in dlt.
+To provide credentials to the filesystem source, you can use [any method available](../../../general-usage/credentials/setup#available-config-providers) in data_load_tool.
 One of the easiest ways is to use configuration files.
-The `.dlt` folder in your working directory contains two files: `config.toml` and `secrets.toml`.
+The `.data_load_tool` folder in your working directory contains two files: `config.toml` and `secrets.toml`.
 Sensitive information, like passwords and access tokens, should only be put into `secrets.toml`, while any other configuration, like the path to a bucket, can be specified in `config.toml`.

 <Tabs
   groupId="filesystem-type"